Attention And Misconduct: Exploring ADHD And ODD

 Medically reviewed by April Justice, LICSW

-As rates of ADHD increase, awareness of the disorder and how it affects individuals and families grows.
+The trend of more accurate diagnosing of attention-deficit/hyperactivity disorder (ADHD) has created a broader awareness of the disorder and how it affects individuals and families.
 This increase in awareness is beneficial for everyone.
-People with ADHD will gain greater respect and kindness when their habits, struggles, and quirks are understood as symptoms of conduct disorders rather than behaviors borne of inconsiderate thoughts or beliefs.
+People with ADHD will gain greater respect and kindness when their habits, struggles, and quirks are understood as symptoms of a mental health condition rather than the false belief that they’re “lazy” or “rude.”
 Moreover, individuals without the disorder can better understand people with ADHD instead of taking the child's behavior personally.

 Getty/FatCamera